Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 I mean, boycotting in general terms is kind of a lefty thing.

-It but um it does it can work.
+Broadly speaking, but it can work.

-It doesn't can work.
+It does and can work.

 Yeah, I mean, even in recent times.

-Yeah, but the bad light one was a good one, good example.
+Yeah, but the Bad Light one was a good one, good example.

-Um just stop giving them your money.
+Just stop giving them your money.

 Yeah.

-Um you can't not notice that.
+And you can't not notice that.

 Everyone knows.

-All the fake uh vape shops.
+All the fake vape shops.

 Right, yes.

-Um it's all relatively new as well.
+And it's all relatively new as well.

-Uh can you put the sound up?
+Can you put the sound up?

 Oh, okay.